 Sometimes you will be given an appointment request form to take to reception to obtain a date or it will be sent out in the post.
 The surgery can be carried out by one of our Doctors or a nurse who has undertaken additional training and competence to carry this out.
 If you need to be referred to a different speciality either here at the Royal or at a different hospital, you will be referred by the clinician you have seen and they will discuss and explain this to you.
 If you are seen by a different department they will most likely want to contact you before you have any treatment in order to plan your treatment.

 Clinics can sometimes run late so extra time needs to be considered for this.
 Follow up intervals will vary depending on the type of skin cancer you are diagnosed with.
 They can include full body skin, scar and lymph gland checks, advice on prevention of further skin cancers and what to do if you suspect another.

-The aftercare will be tailored to the individual needs.
+The aftercare will be tailored to the individual needs and diagnosis.

 You can contact the hospital on the following number:

 Alternatively, you can telephone the number on your appointment letter.

 We appreciate the need for patients to be fully supported and our aim is to enable this whenever possible.
 Please be aware that our consultation rooms and our waiting rooms are small and we cannot accommodate large numbers of family members or friends under normal circumstances.